 We’ve achieved this level of Zen by talking through our problems.
 We agreed, no matter how difficult the conversation or how personal the subject we’d discuss it.
 We’d at least try to find a solution, so far, the plan has worked.

-We’ve absolutely had blazing arguments, but these have subsided with time.
+We’ve had blazing arguments, thankfully, these have subsided with time.
 We’ve had to agree to disagree and we’ve had to park some stuff because there simply isn’t a logical solution.

-The point is, RA will kill your relationship if you let it.
-Relationships have to be worked at, RA means you’ll have to work even harder.
+My point is, RA will kill your relationship if you let it.
+Relationships have to be worked at, RA means you’ll just have to work even harder.

 The irony is, RA actually forces you to face these shortcomings and can be the springboard for developing a wonderful relationship.

-Yes, older children will say hurtful things, they find your weakness and go after it with laser guided precision – all children do!
+Yes, older children say hurtful things, they find your weakness and go after it with laser-guided precision – all children do!